bergercookie/awesome-albert-plugins/README.md

 * Jira - Issue Tracking
 * Zoopla - Search Property to Buy, Rent, House Prices
 * Xkcd - Fetch xkcd comics like a boss
-* :construction: Taskwarrior - Interact with Taskwarrior
+* Taskwarrior - Interact with Taskwarrior
 * :construction: GMaps - Fetch instructions from/to a specific place
-* :construction: URLShortener - Shorten a URL of your choice
 * :construction: Giphy - https://github.com/Giphy/giphy-python-client
 * :construction: Google - Do a google search - get suggestions
 * :construction: Youtube - Do a youtube search - get suggestions